mavi13/GCFiddle/README.md

 - Calculation language similar to "Wolf Language" used by CacheWolf's solver
 - Modify variables temporarily and see its effect on the calculation
 - Show waypoints on a simple map, Open Street Map or with Google Maps (needs [Google API key](https://developers.google.com/maps/documentation/geocoding/get-api-key))
-- Extract waypoints and variables from geocache descriptions
+- Extract waypoints and variables from geocache descriptions (preprocessing)
-- Load geocache scripts from an archive
+- Load geocache example scripts stored in files or in local storage of the browser
 - Runs locally without a server, also on mobile devices
 - HTML5 / JavaScript without external libraries